 St Patrick's Primary School is very proud of our student leaders.
 These students are ambassadors who embody our school values and motto.
 The school offers both formal and informal leadership opportunities to our students.
 We hope that all of our students would think of themselves as leaders through modelling appropriate behaviour to others, helping students that need assistance, and generally exhibiting traits that walk "In the Footsteps of the Lord".

-However, we also have formal leadership positions, and our Year 6 students have the most significant roles to place in these positions, including School Captains, House Captains and Student Representative Council (SRC).
+However, we also have formal leadership positions, and our Year 6 students have the most significant roles to place in these positions, including School Captains, House Captains and other student leaders.

 School Captains are the most significant student leaders in the school.
 They take an active role in all aspects of the school community and work with others to achieve the best possible outcomes.
 They are approachable, reliable and trustworthy, and their duties involve communication with staff and students, public speaking at assemblies, school events and other community events.
 School Captains are positive role models for all students with regards to behaviour and presentation.